WirelessThings/WirelessThings-LaunchPad/MessageBridge/Readme.md

 At next reboot the Message Bridge will now start automatically

-It is also posible to use the Wireless Things LaunchPad to install and remove this script using the Enable/Disable AutoStart button.
+It is also posible to use the WirelessThings LaunchPad to install and remove this script using the Enable/Disable AutoStart button.

 ## Command line options
 * -h --help